Jats of Balochistan

-The Jats of Balochistan, also spelt Jath, are tribes of Sindhi origin, usually from Lari Sindhi Jats, Jadgals, and Jamotes, found in Pakistani Balochistan, specifically in the Kacchi Plains, Las Bela, and Makran.
+The Jats of Balochistan are tribes of Sindhi origin, usually from Lari Sindhi Jats, Jadgals, and Jamotes, found in Pakistani Balochistan, specifically in the Kacchi Plains, Las Bela, and Makran.
 They are also found in lower Sindh and Kutch.
-However, regardless of their origins, they are generally seen as Baloch.
+The Makran region was inhabited by Jat people and other indigenous peoples before the Baloch people migrated into the region from modern-day Iran.

 They are estimated to be around 10% of the total population of Balochistan, making up the fourth largest ethnic group in the area.
 Most of these Jats are nomadic pastoralists who specialize in raising camels.

-The Sindhi word for Jaths (جت, pronounced with a soft 't') is different than the word used as a transliteration for Jats (جاٽ, pronounced with a hard 't').